NASCAR’s Kyle Larson to AP on slur: ‘I was just ignorant’

 Kyle Larson packed his things and left North Carolina, returning to his native California too embarrassed to show his face in public.

-The facts were plain and he doesn’t deny them: He was iRacing late Easter Sunday, couldn’t hear his spotter on his headset and used the N-word to get his colleage’s attention.
+The facts were plain and he doesn’t deny them: He was iRacing in April, couldn’t hear his spotter on his headset and used the racist slur to get his colleage’s attention.
 His downfall was swift: The 28-year-old Larson lost his sponsors, his job and any shot at a multimillion-dollar contract in NASCAR’s upcoming free agency.

 “I was just ignorant.
 And immature.
 I didn’t understand the negativity and hurt that comes with that word,” Larson told The Associated Press.
 “That’s not a word that I had ever used.
 I grew up in Northern California, all I ever did was race and that’s all I was focused on.
 There’s probably a lot of real-life experiences I didn’t get to have and I was just ignorant to how hurtful that word is.”

-Larson sat down with the AP at an Indianapolis hotel Wednesday for his first interview since he was fired April 15 by Chip Ganassi Racing after every sponsor cut ties.
+Larson sat down with the AP on Wednesday for his first interview since he was fired April 15 by Chip Ganassi Racing after every sponsor cut ties.
 He had also been suspended by NASCAR and needed to complete a sensitivity training course for reinstatement.

-Larson immediately took the course.
+Larson took the course.
 Then he decided he needed to do more.

 Floyd died a few weeks after that first visit and Larson again returned to Minneapolis.
 Sanneh took him to the site where Floyd died and they toured parts of the city heavily damaged in protests over racial injustice.

 This was new ground for Larson.
-His family — father Mike and mother Janet, both devout in raising their son to make proper life decisions, be good person and treat people equally — made racing a hobby, and when Larson began go-karting at 7 they used all discretionary income on furthering his racing career.
+His family — father Mike and mother Janet, both devout in raising their son to make proper life decisions, be a good person and treat people equally — made racing a hobby.
+When Larson began go-karting at 7 they used all discretionary income on furthering his racing career.

 “I never really realized how privileged I was in the way I grew up,” Larson said.
 “I never had to really worry about anything and I guess I was naive.
 I didn’t have a full understanding that there are people struggling with different things on a daily basis.
 It was very impactful, very moving.”